FNNDSC/CHRIS_docs/workflows/moc/README.md

     caw --address http://localhost:8000/api/v1/ --username 'chris' login

     Then run any of the three segmentation workflow scripts by providing suitable arguments.
-    (See internal document of the scripts for more info about arguments)
+    (See internal documentation of the scripts for more info about arguments)

     Example:
+    cd CHRIS_docs/workflows/moc
     ./Fastsurfer-Workflow.sh -a localhost -d /home/sandip/SAG-anon -e moc -n fastsurfer-workflow-trial-1

 ### 5) View the feed in the ChRIS UI (Optional)